• Implementation Support Agency (ISA): World Bank

 Project Implementation Status

-Project Rating: The project’s progress towards achieving the PDO and the overall implementation is rated as Moderately Satisfactory.
+Progress Updates: The progress towards achievement of the PDO is rated as Moderately Satisfactory: